j1m-renwick/mgeneratejs/README.md

 ## Template Syntax

-The input string or file must be valid JSON, with one exception: As a convenience, from version 0.3.0 onwards, it's ok to omit quotes around keys, so both these templates are equivalent:
+The input string or file must be valid JSON, with one exception: it's ok to omit quotes around keys, so both these templates are equivalent:

 ```
 {"name": "$name"}